TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 - [Introduction to events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events) by MDN covers the same topics you learned in this lesson on events.
 - [Wes Bos's Drumkit](https://www.youtube.com/watch?v=VuN8qwZoego) JavaScript30 program reinforces the content covered in the assignment.
 In the video you will notice that a deprecated [keycode](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode) keyboard event is used, replace it with the recommended [code](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code) keyboard event and replace the `data-key` tags accordingly.
 - [Event Capture, Propagation and Bubbling video](https://www.youtube.com/watch?v=F1anRyL37lE) from Wes Bos's JavaScript30 program.
+- [Understanding Callbacks in JavaScript](https://dev.to/i3uckwheat/understanding-callbacks-2o9e) for a more in-depth understanding of callbacks.